 The process – which is technically known as cryolipolysis – has a remarkably high success rate and is useful for most people.

-It is important to note that some individual differences will affect the result, and several lifestyle factors can impact on your success.
+It is important to note that some individual differences will affect the result, and several lifestyle factors can impact your overall fat loss and success.

-This So, does CoolSculpting work?
-In this case, the answer is yes!
+So, does CoolSculpting work?
+According to statistics, Coolsculpting testimonials and real before and after pictures, the answer is yes.
 So, get started by scheduling a free consultation with Numa Spa in Newport News, VA.
 Contact Numa Spa online or call (757) 223-5800.